teamhowmuch/api/README.md

 {"access_token":"eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJlbWFpbCI6ImVnYmVydEBlZ2JlcnRwb3QubmwiLCJzdWIiOjEsImlhdCI6MTY0NTI4NTQ0OSwiZXhwIjoxNjQ1MjkxNDQ5fQ.GprmLY2m9eNzdqZ1O6rqsFF6hFEzQeRUMgrbmws_Wio"}
 ```

+Before you perform the next step, first request a new OTP (as you can use the OTP only one time ;-)

 ```sh
 curl -X POST -H "Content-Type: application/json" \
     -d '{"email": "egbert@egbertpot.nl", "password": "<the OTP on your commandline>"}' \